lexili-hhs/lexili-hhs.github.io/README.md

 3. Install the latest release appropriate for your operating system.
 4. Extract the Installer as shown below the download button in the website for your operating system.
 5. Open the installer and press the start button.
-6 .When prompted to choose the install mode, choose the “everything” mode.
+6. When prompted to choose the install mode, choose the “everything” mode.
 7. To download the VS Code, choose “Download for this computer only”.
 It is very important that VS Code is installed.
 8. Wait for the download to finish and press the finish button.
 9. There may be post-installation instructions after the download.
 Follow the instructions for your operating system from the website.